Also known as: Hyperthermia - malignant and Hyperpyrexia - malignant

 There may be a family history of malignant hyperthermia or unexplained death during anesthesia.

-To preserve kidney function during an episode, you must get fluids through a vein and by mouth, as well as certain medications.
+To preserve kidney function during an episode, the person may receive fluids through a vein.

-Repeated episodes or untreated episodes can cause kidney failure.
+Repeated or untreated episodes can cause kidney failure.
 Untreated episodes can be fatal.

 When to Contact a Medical Professional

-Tell both the surgeon and anesthesiologist before having any surgery if:
+If you need surgery, tell both your surgeon and anesthesiologist before surgery if:

 Avoid stimulant drugs such as cocaine, amphetamine (speed), and ecstasy.
 These drugs may cause problems similar to malignant hyperthermia in people who are prone to this condition.